Two people hold giant crayons as they color on the ground around them

 Finding connection beyond words

-Mom's last coloring
+Mom's last piece of art

-The month before mom passed, she had to move to the hospice wing of a nursing home.
+The month before Mom passed, she had to move to the hospice wing of a nursing home.
 She did not fully understand why she had to move.
 Unfortunately, she just could not process how much care she needed and required.
 It was heart-wrenching for me to watch the decline.

 drawing of a blue pair of shoes